Zaid Abbas

 Zaid Abbas (Arabic: زيد عباس; born November 21, 1983, in Nablus) is a Jordanian professional basketball player.
 He last played for Orthodox Basketball Club of the Jordanian Premier Basketball League.
 He also was a member of the Jordan men's national basketball team.

+Professional career

+On the heels of his strong 2009 Asia Championship performance, Abbas signed with Chinese Basketball Association team Shanghai Sharks, where he spent the 2009–10 season.
+Abbas played for the Beijing Ducks for the 2010–11 season.
+For the 2011–12 season, Abbas played for Fujian Xunxing.

+National team career

 Abbas competed with the Jordanian team at the FIBA Asia Championship 2007 and FIBA Asia Championship 2009.
 In 2009, Abbas helped the Jordanian team to a national best third-place finish by averaging 13.8 points and a team-leading 8.8 rebounds per game.
 The third-place finish meant that Jordan qualified for its first ever FIBA World Championship.

-On the heels of his strong 2009 Asia Championship performance, Abbas signed with Chinese Basketball Association team Shanghai Sharks, where he spent the 2009–10 season.
-Abbas played for the Beijing Ducks for the 2010–11 season.
-For the 2011–12 season, Abbas played for Fujian Xunxing.
+There, he averaged 15.2 points and 8.4 rebounds per game.

+Jordan made its return to the FIBA World Cup in 2019.
+They won their first World Cup game that year against Senegal.
+In 2021, Abbas announced that he would be retiring from the national team.

+Nearly a year later, coach Wesam Al-Sous convinced him to re-join the team for the 2022 FIBA Asia Cup.
+At the age of 39, Abbas made the roster for the 2023 FIBA World Cup.
+He was the second-oldest player to compete in that tournament behind Marcelo Huertas.
+However, he went back to Jordan during the tournament due to an urgent family health situation.